 For as long as the Dutton Street site had ethnic food booths and in a previous site, Kai Zornlai has worn her conical straw hat.
 She has been Buddhachak’s chairperson for many years and can be seen preparing some of the Southeast Asian food dishes.
 Popular items include vegetable spring roll, Pad Thai, and mango fried rice.

-New this year, the Dutton Street Dance Pavilion welcomes FEALMA, a local Brazilian group, as a first time participant.
+New last year, the Dutton Street Dance Pavilion welcomed FEALMA, a local Brazilian group, as a first time participant.
 Joao Lopes and his fellow volunteers plan to sell Cachorro-quente, Esptinho de Frango Empanada, and Pastel de Queijo.
 The New life kingdom International Ministry, many of whose members hail from Sierra Leone, will be at the newly reconfigured Market Street stage site.
 This is their first Lowell Folk festival and Philip Jamina, is enthusiastic about grilling African BBQ chicken and ribs.
 Cassava leaves and Jollof rice are other items on the menu.

 The Nigerian Association of Merrimack Valley is no stranger to the Lowell Folk Festival.
 It has sold food in St Anne’s Churchyard for the past 15 years.
 This year, the group’s members will sell food at the Dutton Street site on Friday night as they celebrate the performance of King Sunny Ade, a group they helped sponsor.
 On Saturday and Sunday, under the direction of Rosemary Agbede and Valerie Opara, they will be at Market Street ready to sell goat stew, amala fufu, and other African specialties